SAP-samples/btp-msteams-extend-workflow/tutorial/Step2-Configure-Azure/README.md

 ![plot](./images/trust-config.png)

-Now that the trust is established between Azure AD( productive / trial account) to SAP BTP on Azure(productive/trial account )), let us proceed with mapping role collection mapping as the next step.
+Now that the trust is established between Azure AD(productive/trial account) to SAP BTP on Azure(productive/trial account), let us proceed with mapping role collection mapping as the next step.

 ## 3. Create Group and Test Users in Azure AD